ozgurakan/ozgurakan.github.io/_posts/2013-12-31-how-to-restart-salt-minion.markdown

       - file: salt-minion
 ```

-We would run this as the first formula, so that salt mine would be enabled, roles are assigned and minion would be ready for the formulas that would use mine and grains to make clever desicions.
+We would run this as the first formula, so that salt mine would be enabled, roles are assigned and minion would be ready for the formulas that would use mine and grains to make clever decisions.

 Problem was with restarting the minion.